Symphony No. 10 (Shostakovich): III. Allegretto

 The same notes are used in both motifs, and both are repeatedly played by the horn.
 In the Chinese poem set by Mahler, the ape is a representation of death, while the Elmira motif itself occurs together with the "funeral knell" of a tam tam.

-There is also more than a passing resemblance of this motif to the slow fanfare theme in the finale of Sibelius's Fifth Symphony; similar instrumentation (horns, woodwinds) is used for the Elmira motif here as in the Sibelius work.
 Over the course of the movement, the DSCH and Elmira themes alternate and gradually draw closer.

 IV.
-Andante
+Andante, Allegro

 In the fourth and final movement, a slow "Andante" introduction segues abruptly into an "Allegro" wherein the DSCH theme is employed again.
 The coda effects a transition to E Major and, at in the final measures, several instruments glissando from an E to the next E.